Soulton Long Barrow: Commentary

 The Architectural Review reviewed the monument in April 2020.

-Henge Amphitheater
+Culture and cultural references

+Contemporary drama and performance

 In 2020, partially as a response to the crisis in live performance and theatre resulting from the COVID-19 pandemic, a hengeiform monument, called "The Sanctuary", an outdoor performance area was added in front of the barrow.

 This was inaugurated by the National Youth Theatre, with their first live in person performance since the restrictions following the lockdown that was brought about by the COVID-19 pandemic.
 The play was a brand new work called "The Last Harvest".

+Literature and poetry

+The barrow has inspired writing, including a novella series by Katharine E. Smith, which begins with First Christmas.

+The poet Merlin Fulcher has also written work inspired by the barrow.

+Faith and religious activities

 Local parishes used this space for community nativity events during the COVID-19 restrictions.

 Soulton Standing Stones

 There is a sequence of standing stones, signaling the route to the barrow from Soulton Road.

 Three megalithic limestone standing stones are located on the access route to the barrow which were added in autumn 2017.
 The stone for these monoliths, as with the barrow itself, came from Churchfield Quarry, Oundle, near Peterborough.

 There is no deliberate alignment beyond way-marking for these standing stones.